tejalal/PeopleCounting/README.md

 # PeopleCounting
 People Counting

-Instal below libraries
+Dependencies
 1. Python 3
 2. OpenCV

+Run the file
  python VideoCount.py -v video.mp4 -t True

 Note: If you want to enable the Tracking then set the last argument to True otherwise set to False